Ashok0/DeliverUsTheMoon-UEVR/README.md

 ## Deliver Us The Moon UEVR Plugin
 Deliver Us The Moon is a third person adventure puzzle game which has a first person camera for select narrative sequences only.
-This VR mod enables the game's native first person mode for the full campaign and also adds additional VR features including 6DOF motion controls.
+This VR mod enables the game's native first person mode for the full campaign and also adds additional VR features including seperately tracked left and right hands.
+The Astrotool PDA is now an in-game tool you can interact with directly from your left arm.

 ## Install
 Make sure that you are using the very latest NIGHTLY version of UEVR from: https://github.com/praydog/UEVR-nightly/releases/latest/